Illya9999/OasisProject/README.md

 A: Yes we do.
 We decided to keep that closed source though.

+Q: Is there a publicly hosted oasis server?

+A: Yes there is.
+Please see official.user.js
 # Directory roadmap
 **THIS STUFF DOESNT REALLY REFLECT THE CURRENT STATE OF THE REPO** `src/` - The server source code<br>